Magazine: Religion

+Several interior design magazine publications also started out in the late 19th century, featuring the latest and greatest developments in the scene, showcasing beautiful, inspiring interiors and recording the changing trends and shifting demands of the public.

+Some of the first few publications are Innen-Dekoration (founded in 1890), a monthly journal with well-illustrated articles on contemporary German and Austrian interiors and decorative art and Home Beautiful (founded in 1896), the oldest continually-published shelter magazine in the United States that shared the best of home inspiration and design education.

 Celebrity gossip, human interest

 Magazines publishing stories and photos of high-profile individuals and celebrities have long been a popular format in the United States.
 In 2019, People Magazine ranked second behind ESPN Magazine in total reach with a reported reach of 98.51 million.